vinnieSutz/vinnieSutz/README.md

  You can call me Sutz or Vi

- I'm a begginer programmer.
-I'm learning JavaScript and web development through The Odin Project<br>
+ Beginner programmer.
+Currently learning JavaScript and web development<br>
+ Most of my repositories are private for personal reasons<br>

  ### Social
 - Discord: **visutz**